 I'm a postdoctoral researcher at Stanford HAI and CISAC.
 I recently gave a HAI Seminar Zoom talk, in which I lay out some of the basic arguments for existential risk from AI during the first 23m of the talk, after which I describe my research interviewing AI researchers and answer Q&A.

 I recommend the first 23m as a resource to send to people who are new to these arguments (the talk was aimed at computer science researchers, but is also accessible to the public).
 This is a pretty detailed, current as of June 2022, public-facing overview that's updated with April-May 2022 papers, and includes readings, funding, additional resources at the bottom of the page.
+Also, if you want to give your own version of the talk, please be my guest!
+No attribution necessary for the first 23m (I would like attribution for the "interviews" part of the talk).

 [Link to post on LessWrong]